neura-sx/graphene-book/book/multi-sig/tutorial-approving-proposed-trxn.md

 ```
 > Make sure the above approvals are performed **before** the expiry timestamp of the proposed transfer (the time-zone used there is UTC).

-If you recieve no error, it means the approvals have gone through successfully, and as a result the proposed transfer has been immediately executed on the blockchain.
+If you receive no error, it means the approvals have gone through successfully, and as a result the proposed transfer has been immediately executed on the blockchain.

 ### Verify the result
-You can comfirm the proposed transfer execution by checking the account history of the multi-sig account:
+You can confirm the proposed transfer execution by checking the account history of the multi-sig account:
 ```
-get_account_history <muliti-sig-account-name> 10
+get_account_history <multi-sig-account-name> 10
 ```